 Protecting consumers from classifieds/Craigslist scams and other fraud requires an understanding of how these scams work and how to detect them by developing a comprehensive AML compliance program.

-If you need help getting your surveillance and monitoring routines in line with current best practices, you can contact BitAML for a free consultation using the form below:
+If you need help getting your surveillance and monitoring routines in line with current best practices, contact BitAML for a free consultation today.